“The secret of genius is to carry the spirit of the child into old age, which means never losing your enthusiasm.”

 “Books expose you to things you’ve never heard or thought of before or visit places you’ve never seen or can’t imagine going to.

-She encourages students ‘to take the challenge, read more and discover where your own curiosity and creativity can take you.’
+She encouraged students ‘to take the challenge, read more and discover where your own curiosity and creativity can take you.’

 “There’s so many great books to choose from.
 It’s a joy that I’ve kept up through my life and it’s one of my best pleasures, I have to say.’

-How can unabashed bibliophobia reign unchallenged on the watch of this self-confessed bibliophile?
+How could unabashed bibliophobia have reigned unchallenged on the watch of this self-confessed bibliophile?

 On the pandemic she said, ‘I want to thank the community for meeting all the restrictions we’re putting in place, for wearing masks where we need to, for making sure that we’re responsible every time we leave the home.’

-Could she not show her thanks by easing the restrictions on literacy?
+Could she not have shown her thanks by easing the restrictions on literacy?

-Could she not call on her strong supporter, the Minister for Home Affairs, who had a taste of the virus himself, to ease the restrictions on use of books among newcomers to this country.
+Could she not have called on her strong supporter, the Minister for Home Affairs, one of the first the alien virus homed in on, to ease the restrictions on use of books among newcomers to this country.